jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 To specify your own ChromeDriver (e.g. if you need a different Chrome/ChromeDriver combination) set the `webdriver.driver.chrome="path/to/chromedriver"` environment variable.

+Note: the linux and mac launch scripts haven't been tested yet, if they are not working please raise an issue and in the meantime set the `webdriver.driver.chrome` environment variable manually.

 #### The Packaged Application Test Report
 The Serenity test report is generated in the unzipped application folder at `serenity_report/index.html`.